Building infrastructure to improve lives and strengthen the economy

 How is the OMM Programme being implemented?

-Resourcing partnerships will be established to not only construct defined bulk raw water and potable water infrastructure, but also operate and maintain it to ensure efficient and effective operation of the entire network, which supports the effective and efficient maintenance of infrastructure.
+Resourcing partnerships are being established to not only construct defined bulk raw water and potable water infrastructure, but to also ensure that the entire network is operated and maintained efficiently and effectively.

 Water Security